Akinyemi-samuel/Swift/README.md

 Rider delivery application.

 # About
-Swift is a mobile delivery application that plagues te issues delivery riders encounters in their everyday delivery task.
+Swift is a mobile delivery application that plagues the issues delivery riders encounters in their everyday delivery task.

 # Main Technologies
 .Java